Clean Break (novel): Characters

+Barry- Em's biological father.
+Em and her mother left him when she was younger due to violence, and run into him at a fairground, where they discover he has two sons with another woman.

 Jenna Williams – Em's favourite author, who makes an appearance in the book.
 Jacqueline Wilson has said that this character is based on herself.

 Sarah – The woman that Dad is discovered to be cheating with.
 When Em, Vita and Maxie meet her, she is obnoxious and rude.
 She is very skinny, has cropped black hair, and bites her nails.
 Em can barely fit in her clothes and they squeeze Em in all the wrong areas, making her look very fat.

+Eddie - A widowed man who the family meet while on holiday in Spain, who later develops romantic feelings for Ellen.
+Over the Christmas period at the end of the book it is revealed she went to Spain to spend Christmas with him.

 Reception

 The Observer wrote "Jacqueline Wilson's particular talent is to find a bittersweetness in the dysfunctional families she describes.
 In Clean Break, she commutes between love and desertion, fun and responsibility.
 She is especially good at writing about the gallantry of children, their determination to go on being children and having fun.
 But, at the same time, her children ... are often compelled to be more mature than their guardians." and Booktrust commented "Jacqueline Wilson proves once again why, as one of the most highly-gifted and most resonant voices in contemporary children's literature, she is also deservedly one of the best-loved."